 Why Kefir is so good for you?

-Kefir is considered to be a super dairy food, even more than yogurt.
+Milk kefir is considered to be a superfood among other milk products, even more than yogurt.

 Homemade VS Store-bought

 Making homemade Kefir is SO much better than buying it at the grocery store, because:

 a) You're in control of the ingredients.
 Most commercial brands add sugar and flavourings.

 When you make kefir at home, you know exactly what goes in, and you can keep it plain and simple.

 b) It’s cheaper – If you like to incorporate kefir in your daily routine, you’ll find that buying kefir grains, in the long run will be loads cheaper than store-bought kefir.

 The grains are a bit more expensive (think of them as a small investment) and are live cultures, so you need to keep feeding them by making kefir over and over again, otherwise, they will go to waste.

 The powder, on the other hand, is cheaper and intended for one-time-use (although you can technically make a few batches with 1 sachet).

 Perfect if you want to try homemade kefir for the first time, or you’re making kefir only occasionally.

 What Milk Can You use?

 Whether you use kefir grains or powder, they work best with fresh whole animal milk.
 Opt for cow, sheep or goat milk.

 How To Make Homemade Kefir

 You don’t need any sort of special equipment to make homemade kefir.